 In this article, I review the evidence for teaching empathy.
 Can caregivers make a difference?
 I think so.
 As I note below, we have many good reasons to suspect that parenting influences the development of empathy.
 I’ll go over these points:

-• While studies confirm that females report greater feelings of empathy, that doesn't mean they experience more empathy.
-It's likely that cultural training plays a big role in the way that girls and boys behave when they feel empathy.
+And what about sex differences?
+While studies confirm that females report greater feelings of empathy, that doesn't mean they experience more empathy.
+Cultural training influences the way girls and boys express themselves.

 We might define empathy as the sharing of another person’s feelings: Sam winces in pain.
 Emma, who watches, feels distressed.

 There is actually neurological evidence for this sort of phenomenon.
 When kids see other people getting hurt, their brains respond in a characteristic way.
 The same neural circuits that process first-hand experiences of pain are also activated by images of pain in others.

 But there is more to human empathy than merely sharing another creature’s pain.

 Neuroscientists Jean Decety and Philip L. Jackson argue that human empathy requires several components (Decety and Jackson 2004).

 In addition to sharing feelings, the empathic person also needs to be capable of

 There are other factors, too.
 People are more likely to show empathy if